Resource-Efficient Neural Networks for Embedded Systems

-Another technique to reduce the model size is weight sharing.
-In~\citep{Chen2015}, a hashing function is used to randomly group network connections into ``buckets'', where the connections in each bucket share the same weight value.
-This has the advantage that weight assignments need not be stored explicitly since they are given implicitly by the hashing function.
-The authors show a memory footprint reduction by a factor of 10 while keeping the predictive performance essentially unaffected.
+\citet{Chen2015} used a hashing function to randomly group network connections into ``buckets'', where the connections in each bucket share the same weight value.
+The advantage of their approach is that weight assignments need not be stored explicitly since they are given implicitly by the hashing function.
+The authors show a memory footprint reduction by a factor of 10 while keeping the prediction quality essentially unaffected.

-\citet{Ullrich2017} extended the soft weight sharing approach proposed in \citep{Nowlan1992} to achieve both weight sharing and sparsity.
+\citet{Ullrich2017} extended the soft weight sharing approach proposed by \citet{Nowlan1992} to achieve both weight sharing and sparsity.
 The idea is to select a Gaussian mixture model prior over the weights and to train both the weights as well as the parameters of the mixture components.
 During training, the mixture components collapse to point measures and each weight gets attracted by a certain weight component.
 After training, weight sharing is obtained by assigning each weight to the mean of the component that best explains it, and weight pruning is obtained by assigning a relatively high mixture mass to a component with a fixed mean at zero.

-\citet{Roth2018b} introduced a Dirichlet process prior over the weight distribution to enforce weight sharing in order to reduce the memory footprint of an ensemble of DNNs.
-They propose a sampling based inference scheme by alternately sampling weight assignments using Gibbs sampling and sampling weights using hybrid Monte Carlo \citep{Neal1992}.
-By using the same weight assignments for multiple weight samples, the memory overhead for the weight assignments becomes negligible and the total memory footprint of an ensemble of DNNs is reduced.
+\citet{Roth2018b} utilized weight sharing to reduce the memory footprint of a large Bayesian ensemble of DNNs.
+The weight sharing is enforced by introducing a Dirichlet process prior over the weight prior distribution.
+They propose a sampling based inference scheme by alternately sampling weight assignments using Gibbs sampling and sampling weights using Hamiltonian Monte Carlo \citep{Neal1992}.
+By using the same weight assignments for multiple weight samples, the memory overhead for the weight assignments becomes negligible and the total memory footprint of an ensemble is reduced.